 Common Materials Used in Wheelchairs

 One of the basic characteristics that distinguish wheelchairs are the types of materials used.
-Steel, aluminium, titanium, and carbon fiber are the most popular.
+Steel, aluminum, titanium, and carbon fiber are the most popular.
 While titanium and carbon fiber are generally more expensive, they are often used for specific activities (such as wheelchair racing and basketball).

 Titanium is corrosion resistant and – along with aluminum – is primarily used in ultralight manual wheelchairs.
-Carbon fiber is more pliable than both steel and aluminium and is often used for wheelchairs that can support an active lifestyle.
+Carbon fiber is more pliable than both steel and aluminum and is often used for wheelchairs that can support an active lifestyle.

 Wheelchair accessories are great for people who spend long periods of time in a wheelchair.
 Accessories like wheelchair cushions, ramps, gloves, reachers, and lifters are created specifically to improve the user’s quality of life while providing comfort and convenience